PawanRamaMali/API/README.md

 * It helps in connecting various software components.
 * An API makes it easier for developers to use certain technologies in building applications by using predefined operations.

+# Purpose of API

+* One purpose of APIs is to hide the internal details of how a system works, exposing only those parts a programmer will find useful and keeping them consistent even if the internal details later change.
+* An API may be custom-built for a particular pair of systems, or it may be a shared standard allowing interoperability among many systems.

 # REST Framework

 * It describes an architecture which stands for REpresentational State Transfer